syncfusion-content/fileformat-docs/File-Formats/XlsIO/NuGet-Packages-Required.md

 ## NuGet Package Installation and Uninstallation

-To use NuGet package in your project, please refer the Nuget Package [Installation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-install-and-configuration) and [Uninstallation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-uninstallation-process) sections.
+To use NuGet package in your project, please refer the NuGet Package [Installation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-install-and-configuration) and [Uninstallation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-uninstallation-process) sections.

 XlsIO NuGet packages can be installed and uninstalled using Package Manager Console.
 In Visual Studio, select Tools > NuGet Package Manager > Package Manager Console and execute the below commands in respective platforms.